uPortal-Project/uPortal-web-components/docs/en/developer/create-web-component/VUE.md

 ### Rebuild uPortal-start

-Rebuild the **uPortal-start** project to populate the database with the new portlet definition and load the new webjar into the resource server.
+Rebuild the **uPortal-start** project to populate the database with the new portlet definition and load the new WebJar into the resource server.

 ```
 ./gradlew portalInit